nolauren/teaching/1960samerica.md

 and discuss how it relates to the week’s readings.
 The group will write a blog post (500 words), present their argument in class, and lead discussion.

+Collaborative Timeline: As a class, we will build a timeline of major events during the 1960s.
+Each class, pick an event to add to our timeline.
+Intructions for adding an event will be provided.

 - Paper 1: Close analysis of a photograph.
 (1500 words) Instructions and rubric discussed in class.

 - Paper 2: Close analysis of a film.
 (1500 words) Instructions and rubric discussed in class.